-In addition, Statement on Auditing Standards (SAS) 114 requires that auditors communicate with those charged with governance certain significant matters related to the audit.
+In addition, SAS 114 requires that auditors communicate with those charged with governance certain significant matters related to the audit.
 SAS 114 uses the term those charged with governance to refer to those with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity, including overseeing the entity's financial reporting process.
-The attached report entitled Auditor's Communication with Those Charged with Governance discloses those matters to the County's Board of Supervisors.
+The attached report entitled Auditor's Communication with Those Charged with Governance discloses those matters to the County's Board of Supervisors (Exhibit 6).